 If you want help negotiating a settlement, it is often best to hire a good lawyer or a reputable debt settlement company.
 However, sometimes you are better off doing it yourself.
 This guide will help you decide whether to take on a DIY debt settlement or get help from a professional.

-What can you do to settle debt yourself?
+DIY debt settlement: what can you do to settle debt yourself?

 Here’s what you need to know:

-There are a variety of circumstances that may make it best to hire a debt settlement company.
-For instance, you may decide that you simply cannot handle the stress involved in negotiating.
+Although you can always negotiate a settlement directly with the creditor, you may decide that you don’t want the stress.
 If you do not feel comfortable haggling over dollar amounts, DIY debt settlement is not for you.

 How can a debt settlement company help?

 These companies negotiate with credit card companies every day.
 It’s what they do.
 A reputable debt company that has been in business for a while may have built up relationships with credit card companies, which could work to your advantage.
 Debt settlement companies know exactly who to call to get the negotiation ball rolling.